matthewfeickert/talk-SciPy-2020/script.md

 to make this conference happen and make it a success.
 You've done a heroic job and I want to say thank you for giving me an opportunity to share our work here with everyone.

-Hope to see you all next year.

-## Intro

-Hi!
-I'm Matthew Feickert and I'm a particle physicist.
-I'm postdoctoral research associate at the University of Illinois at Urbana-Chmapaign where I work on the ATLAS experiment as at the Institute for Research and Innovation in Software for High Energy Physics